Fitsust

 Ideation Sketching

 Getting my ideas on paper helped me to refine the elements of the red routes.
 During ideation, I designed the solutions with regard to common libraries that are used by developers.
-For example, in order to visualize the macronutrients, I designed the chart in regards to a popular pie chart library called MPandroid chart.
+For example, in order to visualize the macronutrients, I designed the chart in regards to a popular pie chart library called MPandroid chartt

-The main accountability system was a bit difficult to understand, as the users could not figure out how their progress was going to be shared.
+Guerilla usability testing showed The main accountability system was a bit difficult to understand, as the users could not figure out how their progress was going to be shared.

 Since most users didn’t want the application to connect with their friends through email.
 The next iteration allowed users to view their progress log in order to establish accountability partners.